-Founded in 1937 by a group of forward-thinking Great Bend residents, the Golden Belt Community Concert Association is proud of its rich heritage of providing quality, diverse, professional entertainment to the residents of Barton County, and the surrounding area.
+Founded in 1937 by a group of forward-thinking Great Bend residents, the Golden Belt Community Concert Association presented its first concert in February 1939.
+Our association is proud of its rich heritage providing quality, diverse, and professional entertainment to the residents of Barton County and the surrounding area.
 We are bringing music to life in Barton County.
 Our vision is to enrich the cultural awareness and appreciation of the performing arts for everyone in the communities served.

 The structure of the community concert association has gone through only a few changes throughout its history.
 The New York Association of Community Concerts founded the practice of subscription concerts guaranteeing a substantial amount of money to provide professional quality entertainers.
 Several years ago, family memberships were established to bring in additional members at an economical price.
 The local name has changed to Golden Belt Community Concert Association and reciprocal agreements are still honored.
 In 1986, the patron program was inaugurated